 Attenuation of foot pressure during running on four different surfaces: asphalt, concrete, rubber, and natural grass

-One article on PainSci cites Tessutti 2012: Is Running on Pavement Risky?
+One page on PainSci cites Tessutti 2012: Is Running on Pavement Risky?

 PainSci notes on Tessutti 2012: